 It is also on the doorstep of Northumberland's many treasures including a wealth of castles, the Cheviot Hills and Northumberland National Park’s award-winning dark skies.
 In addition, you are only an hour’s drive from the vibrant city of Newcastle upon Tyne, meaning you could take advantage of bank holidays throughout the year, like May bank holiday, and take a trip over a long weekend.
 From days spent on the beach to afternoons attending any one of the town’s annual festivals, there’s always plenty to see and do in this unique part of England.
-Read on and discover the amazing things to do in Berwick-upon-Tweed

 If you’re holidaying in Berwick-upon-Tweed, be sure to make the most of the incredible views by revelling in a relaxing stroll along the riverside.
 The route is level and easy, boasting close-up views of local wildlife and Berwick’s three bridges, including the renowned Royal Border Bridge – built by Robert Stevenson and one of the finest bridges of its kind in the world.
 The path then continues to wind its way through archways of the town’s medieval castle wall.
-Wander around the Elizabethan Walls, across the River Tweed and out to sea to admire the iconic Bamburgh and Lindisfarne Castles in the distance.
+Wander around the Elizabethan Walls, across the River Tweed and out to sea to admire the iconic castles of Bamburgh and Lindisfarne in the distance.

-There is also The Lowry Trail, where visitors can follow in the footsteps of the famous Manchester artist L.S.
+- The Lowry Trail is where visitors can follow in the footsteps of the famous Manchester artist L.S.
 Lowry, known for his matchstick paintings, and explore a series of interpretation panels on both sides of the River Tweed with an accompanying leaflet available at the Berwick Tourist Information Centre.

-Fun on the beach
+Fit in some fun on the beach

 For some beach fun, there are four sandy stretches nearby to choose from.
-In Berwick itself, there are two smaller sweeps; ‘Little Beach’ is just north of the pier with its striking red and white lighthouse, offering views of Holy Island and Bamburgh Castle, and Berwick beach at Greenses Harbour is a sheltered bay popular with families.
-At Little Beach there are excellent coastal rock pools with great examples of fossils and numerous exposed strata of rocks - budding young geologists will have a whale of a time learning about the geology of the town here.
+In Berwick itself, there are two smaller sweeps: ‘Little Beach’ is just north of the pier with its striking red and white lighthouse, offering views of Holy Island and Bamburgh Castle, and Berwick beach at Greenses Harbour is a sheltered bay popular with families.
+At Little Beach, there are excellent coastal rock pools with great examples of fossils and numerous exposed strata of rocks - budding young geologists will have a whale of a time learning about the geology of the town here.